Existence of $K$-multimagic squares and magic squares of $k$th powers with distinct entries: -multimagic squares with distinct entries

-for which it is trivial to show that $C_N^{\text{magic}}$ dominates $F(x)$. \end{proof} Hence, by Lemma \ref{distvinolemma} and utilizing the existence of nonsingular solutions to the magic square system proved in \cite{Flores2024} we deduce the following asymptotic formula. \begin{theorem} For $K \ge 2$ and $N > 2K(K+1)$, let $M^*_{K,N}(P)$ denote the number of \textbf{MMS}$(K,N)$ consisting of $N^2$ distinct integers bounded in absolute value by $P$.
+The case in which $N$ is odd may be established in a similar fashion. \end{proof} Hence, by Lemma \ref{distvinolemma} and utilizing the existence of nonsingular solutions to the magic square system proved in \cite{Flores2024} we deduce the following asymptotic formula. \begin{theorem} For $K \ge 2$ and $N > 2K(K+1)$, let $M^*_{K,N}(P)$ denote the number of \textbf{MMS}$(K,N)$ consisting of $N^2$ distinct integers bounded in absolute value by $P$.
 Then there exists a constant $c > 0$ for which one has the asymptotic formula

 \end{theorem} This immediately implies Theorem \ref{kmmsquarethm}.